Philosophy

 Recommended Program Map / Program Requirements

-Visit Academic Planning to get started on your personalized Academic Plan, or schedule an appointment with the Advising Office.
+The recommended plan below meets all program requirements.
+If the classes listed as recommended don’t align with your schedule or interests, alternative options are available.
+Visit Academic Planning to get started on your personalized Academic Plan or schedule an appointment with your Faculty Advisor or the Advisement Services Office.

-Program Requirements Based on Fall/Spring rotation.
-(AGEC-A certificate also included)
+Program Requirements Based on Fall/Spring rotation (AGEC certificate also included)

 First Semester